 Optimizing this computer vision technique required significant parameter tuning.
 The method did fail in some instances because spaces between some words weren’t very large, but it was generally very successful.

 Extracting Words from Images

 Deep learning can to turn images of words into a computerized format, which natural language processing techniques can eventually read and organize from.

 Hubert’s team did a small bit of labeling themselves and augmented those images to inflate the dataset, but needed more training data to build a truly robust deep learning tool.
 So they combined their labeled data with the IAM database online, which contains more than 100,000 handwritten words correctly labeled.
 Then they added word images made from various fonts similar to human handwriting.

 Between these three sources, their corpus grew to 300,000 labeled word images.

 Using a combination of two popular deep learning spaces — CNN and LSTM — the team trained the network stack, which took an image of a word as input and produced the digitized word.
 CNN captures the information from the image, meaning it learns the visual features of that image, i.e. that there’s a sequence of letters.
 LSTM reads the features identified by the CNN and translates the sequence.

 Based on the digitized words, the team was again able to use tf-idf to find the topic of the letters and identify what department each should be sent to.

 Of all letters scanned into the system, the deep learning space decided to sort 78 percent of them, and of those 90 percent were sent to the proper department.
 In 22 percent of cases the system couldn’t identify a prevailing topic and the letter had to be sorted manually, along with those 10 percent of letters that were designated to the wrong department.

 In the end, about a third of letters still had to be sorted manually at the insurance company.
 Overall, though, the process was much quicker than if the third party mail sorter had done it all.
-Given more time, the team would have explored curriculum learning or reusing weights to improve performance.
+Since then, the team finally implemented curriculum learning.